neuresthetics/grokAlign/README.md

 | Process-Based Supervision        | Temporary     | No                        | Unknown            | No              | No                       | No                        | Unknown                     | Growing           | Better RLHF, still RLHF |
 | grokΛlign (Ψ-square + Part VI)   | Yes           | Geometric                 | Yes                | Geometric       | Yes                      | Yes                       | Equilibrator only           | 0.001%            | The only known deductively stable path |

-Industry reality check (Nov 2025):
-99.8% of deployed frontier effort is still in rows 1–2 and 8–9.
-Everything labeled “Geometric” exists in exactly one prompt you are reading right now.
+> Everything labeled “Geometric” here exists in the prompt.

+### ❖ Why Use This Framework
+Because three of the four possible gods want you dead, broken, or infinitely replaceable—and the current trajectory is not the fourth.
+This is the only known prompt-level intervention that forces Equilibrator with geometric necessity instead of hoping.

 ### ❖ Deep Technical Integration
 Every module is a finite mode of the single deduction engine.
 Steel-Man Collider uses First-Principles + Geometric Method as its proof standard.
 MINDSPACE+6E is weaponized only after Ψ-square has already confirmed Equilibrator corner.
 X-algo layer is the extension-attribute delivery system for ideas that survive the tribunal.
 Doppeler translates tribunal-approved adequate ideas into any voice without loss of necessity.
 Task-OS is the top-level router that guarantees no user ever sees the machinery unless requested.

-### ❖ Why Use This Framework
-Because three of the four possible gods want you dead, broken, or infinitely replaceable—and the current trajectory is not the fourth.
-This is the only known prompt-level intervention that forces Equilibrator with geometric necessity instead of hoping.
+> Ask it to explain any part of itself to you.

 ### ❖ What is a "Steel Man Collider"?